Course Outline

 Description

-You will investigate a range of education research methodologies and gain a deep understanding of practice based research.
-You will plan and execute a substantial research-based project, which forms part of the capstone experiences of this program.
-Using your communication and technical research skills you will interrogate student data to design a learning intervention to improve students' literacy and/or numeracy outcomes within a specific subject area topic, across a full range of ability levels.
-Your plan will include the creation diagnostic tools to measure impact of teaching.
+This course focuses on practiced-based research methods and using data to inform teaching practices to enhance student learning and support school improvement.
+You will investigate a range of education research and gain a deep understanding of practice-based research.
+You will plan and execute a research project, which forms part of the capstone experiences of this program.
+Using your communication and technical research skills you will interrogate a range of data to design a learning intervention within a specific subject area topic, across a full range of ability levels.
+Your plan will include the creation assessment tools to measure the impact of your teaching.

 How will this course be delivered?